rodrigo-galdino/Coursera_Capstone/README.md

-# Capstone Project - Data Science Project
+# Capstone Project - Data Science

 This capstone project consists of a case study which is to predict the severity of an accident, should it occur.